bastion-rs/book/src/ch01-00-getting-started.md

 - Installing Bastion on your project
 - Classic and timeless: hello, world!

-Don't forget, if you have any question, you can find us on [Discord][]!

 ## Installation

 Bastion is a library which need to be added as a dependency to your project.
 For that, you just have to add it as follow to your `Cargo.toml`: